aaboffill/django-allmedia/README.rst

           By default is 22, you can read more about youtube video categories(https://developers.google.com/youtube/v3/docs/videoCategories).

         + ``YOUTUBE_BASE_URL`` : Define the youtube url that will be embedded in the page (optional).
-          By default is ``http://www.youtube.com/embed/%s``, but you can override ir and add params un the youtube url.
+          By default is ``http://www.youtube.com/embed/%s``, but you can override it and add params un the youtube url.

           Example: ``http://www.youtube.com/embed/%s?autoplay=1&controls=1&loop=0``